w3ng/1MBD/README.md

 This framework maintained by [Wong Kar Weng](wkweng7470@gmail.com)

 ## What's Next
-Currently creating 1MDB version II
+Currently creating SMDB version II
 * Targeting 90% configuration, 10% or below in coding
 * Use JSON instead of text format in configuration
 * Support more SCM like github, teamforge.